atreyeem99/Python-programs/README.md

 if __name__ == "__main__":
     main()
 ```
-# calculation of gap in partition coeff
+# calculation of gap in partition coefficient
 ```
 r=1.9872036*10**-3 #
 t=298.15